 You see if you preorder something on Amazon (like this cookbook, for example, ahem) then Amazon guarantees you the lowest price between now and when the item is released.
 This means that you don’t have to watch and wait and take your chances.
 You’re guaranteed the best deal possible.

 (Some restrictions do apply to Amazon Preorder and obviously, it doesn’t work on items that have already been released.)

-I tested this out when ordering Kung Fu Panda 2 last winter.
+I tested this out when ordering special book or movie.
 Instead of sweating it, I preordered.
 I wasn’t charged until it shipped.
 And I was even refunded some money after it shipped because they shipped it prior to the release date and the price went down after the movie was loaded on the truck.
 Cool!

 6. We buy regular household items through Subscribe & Save.